yuliacl/GermEval2025-Flausch-Erkennung/index.md

 ### Task Details

-Candy speech detection is the task of identifying the presence of candy speech (at the span level) in a given YouTube comment and classifying each expression in one of the predefined categories.
+Candy speech detection is the task of identifying the presence of candy speech (on the span level) in a given YouTube comment and classifying each such expression in one of the predefined categories.
 This shared task focuses on German speaking YouTube communities.
-Participants will be provided with a dataset of YouTube comments manually annotated for different types of candy speech expressions.
+Participants will be provided with a dataset of YouTube comments manually annotated for different types of candy speech.

 The shared task includes the following two subtasks: